Gabrielgr01/Master-Mind/ConfigurationClass.h.md

 	//random numbers
 	int randomNUM;

 	int random_num1;
 	int random_num2;
 	int random_num3;
 	int random_num4;

 public:
-	//These are the definition of the methods used in the .cpp file ConfigurationClass();
+	ConfigurationClass();
 	~ConfigurationClass();

 	void setDifficulty(int);
 	void setClock(bool);
 	void setTimekeeperPlay(bool);